faresdjefaflia/NoteKeeper/README.md

    - Use JWT for all protected endpoints.

 4. **Data Validation**:
-   - Validate inputs (email, password, content) using Joi.
+   - Validate inputs (name, email, password, content) using Joi.

 ---